-So I called up—well, emailed up—two experts in the field: Dr. Kim Nichols, MD, an Avon consulting dermatologist, and Shani Darden, a celebrity esthetician who works with the likes of Chrissy Teigen and Rosie Huntington-Whiteley.
+So I reached out to two experts in the field: Kim Nichols, MD FAAD, a board-certified dermatologist, and Shani Darden, a celebrity esthetician who works with the likes of Chrissy Teigen and Rosie Huntington-Whiteley.

 Keep reading to find out the truth about using retinol in your 20s.

-“Your skin endures bacteria and environmental pollution daily, which can show signs of premature aging if not protected each day and night,” Dr. Kim Nichols says.
-Retinol (aka vitamin A) can “help refine the skin and reduce the signs of aging often by environmental factors.”
-When applied topically, it increases cell turnover.
+“Your skin endures bacteria and environmental pollution daily, which can show signs of premature aging if not protected each day and night,” she continues.

 What Does Retinol Do?

-“Retinol minimizes fine lines and wrinkles and diminishes hyperpigmentation, blackheads, and dark spots,” Dr. Nichols says.
-It increases collagen production in the skin, and helps make skin look tighter and younger, Darden adds.
+“Retinol minimizes fine lines and wrinkles,” Dr. Nichols says.
+It also “diminishes hyperpigmentation, blackheads, and dark spots.”
+Shani also adds that using retinol can increase collagen production and help make skin look tighter and younger.

 Should You Start Using Retinol in Your 20s?

-“Absolutely!” says Nichols.
+“Absolutely!” says Dr. Nichols.
 “Retinol is safe to use for men or women in their 20s to help boost collagen and reduce signs of premature aging, such as creepiness, age spots, and fine lines.”
-She adds that it also reduces pore size, which translates to smoother skin.

-You don’t have to get a prescription for retinol.
-There are plenty of stellar over-the-counter options available.
-But it’s important to choose one that works for your skin type, especially if you have sensitive skin.
+You don’t have to get a prescription for retinol, and there are plenty of stellar over-the-counter options available.
+That said, it’s important to choose a retinol serum that works for your skin type, especially if you have sensitive skin.

-“I think it’s important to consult with a skincare professional to determine which retinol is best suited for your skin type,” says Darden.
+“I think it’s important to consult a skincare professional to determine which retinol is best suited for your skin type,” Shani explains.
 “My Retinol Reform is a gentle yet effective option that’s great for most skin types.”
-(Not to mention celebs like Jessica Alba are mega fans.)
+(Bonus: Celebs like Jessica Alba are mega fans.)

-- Start with retinol one night a week, Darden says.
+Shani recommends start with retinol one night a week.
 From there, gradually build up usage since retinol can be drying.
-Three nights per week is generally recommended once you’ve built up tolerance.
+Once you’ve built up tolerance, applying it three nights per week is generally recommended.

-- Be sure to apply retinol at night and always follow with moisturizer.
+Be sure to apply retinol only at night and always follow with moisturizer.

-- Then, note that using more product won’t make it more effective.
-Nichols says you should only need about a penny-sized drop to cover your entire face.
+Note that using more product won’t make it more effective.
+Dr. Nichols says you should only need about a penny-sized drop to cover your entire face.

-- Finally, make sure you’re extra diligent about wearing sunscreen when using retinol.
-Retinol can cause your skin to be super sensitive to the sun.
-If you don’t wear sunscreen, you’ll end up causing exactly what you’re trying to prevent.
+Finally, make sure you’re extra diligent about wearing sunscreen when using retinol, since it can make your skin extra sensitive to sun exposure.
+Also, if you don’t wear sunscreen, you’ll end up causing exactly what you’re trying to prevent.